eclipse/ice/org.eclipse.ice.commands/README.md

 Note that this is also a way through which ssh validation can be performed in the package for running actual remote commands/file transfers.

-Windows users need to put their ssh credentials into the file located at `C:\ice-remote-creds.txt` in order for the tests to properly function.
+Windows users need to put their ssh credentials into the file located at `C:\Users\Adminstrator\ice-remote-creds.txt` in order for the tests to properly function.